tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 ## Sharding Architecture

 This section describes the sharding architecture and the used consensus protocol.
-We assume readers of this paper have basic understanding of our Proof-of-Stake Voting (PoSV) consensus protocol previously released and presented in [10].
+We assume readers of this paper have basic understanding of our Proof-of-Stake Voting (DPOS) consensus protocol previously released and presented in [10].
-However, to better describe the sharding architecture, we summarize some important information about TomoChain’s PoSV.
+However, to better describe the sharding architecture, we summarize some important information about Tao’s DPOS.

-Specifically, TomoChain features a voting-based system to elect 150 Masternodes that are responsible for creating, verifying and finalizing the blocks created within a period, called epoch, which lasts for 900 of two-second block-times.
+Specifically, Tao features a voting-based system to elect 150 Masternodes that are responsible for creating, verifying and finalizing the blocks created within a period, called epoch, which lasts for 900 of two-second block-times.
-Each coin-holder must deposit at least 50 000 TOMO to a Voting smart contract and must satisfy a set of infrastructure requirements.
+Each coin-holder must deposit at least 50 000 TAO to a Voting smart contract and must satisfy a set of infrastructure requirements.
 The set of Masternodes is dynamically selected through votes made by coin-holders that send their tokens to the Voting smart contract.

 ### Sharding architecture overview